 Lead executing agency: Regional Cooperation Council (RCC)

-Overall term: 2007 to 2016
+Overall term: 2006 to 2018

-ORF-MKD has now established itself as a cooperation and networking platform for all regional stakeholders interested in improving municipal services in South-East Europe.
+The Open Regional Fund – Modernisation of Municipal Services has established itself as a relevant cooperation and networking platform for all regional actors that work towards improved municipal services in South-East Europe.